Weston Richburg

-Weston Blaine Richburg (born July 9, 1991) is a former American football center.
-He was drafted by the New York Giants in the second round of the 2014 NFL Draft, and also played for the San Francisco 49ers.
-He played college football at Colorado State.
+Weston Blaine Richburg (born July 9, 1991) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Colorado State Rams and was selected by the New York Giants in the second round of the 2014 NFL draft.
+Richburg also played for the San Francisco 49ers.

-High school career
+Early life

 A native of Bushland, Texas, Richburg attended Bushland High School, where he was a two-sport star in football and track.
 In football, he was a two-way lineman and team captain.
 As a senior, he recorded two sacks as a defensive lineman, but earned first-team all-district honors on the offensive line.
 The Bushland Falcons went undefeated (10–0) through the regular season, but lost in the first round of the UIL 2A Division I playoffs to eventual state champion Muleshoe.

 Richburg also competed in track & field at Bushland as a thrower.
 He captured the state title in the shot put event at the 2009 UIL T&F Championships, with a PR throw of 18.34 meters (60 ft 1 in), setting a school record, that ranks as the fourth-best throw by a Texas prep athlete in any classification and worthy of the Texas Class 2A gold medal.
 In the discus, he got a top-throw of 53.31 meters (172 ft 2 in) at the 2009 Texas Tech Regional Qualifiers, where he took bronze.
 He also competed as a hurdler earlier in high school.

 Regarded as a two-star recruit by Rivals.com, Richburg was not ranked among the best offensive lineman of the class of 2009, which also included D. J. Fluker and Taylor Lewan.
 He chose Colorado State over Texas Christian, the only other scholarship offer he received.

 College career

-In the beginning of his senior season at Colorado State, Richburg was graded at greater than 90 percent in all five graded games.
+At the beginning of his senior season at Colorado State, Richburg was graded at greater than 90 percent in all five graded games.

 Professional career

+Pre-draft

-Richburg was considered one of the best center prospects for the 2014 NFL Draft.
-He was drafted by the New York Giants in the second round of the 2014 NFL Draft.
+Richburg was considered one of the best center prospects for the 2014 NFL draft.